 Jail guard charged with aggravated battery after allegedly injuring inmate

 Oct.
-25—A guard at the Glynn County Detention Center allegedly assaulted and injured an inmate earlier this month, according to findings of the Georgia Bureau of Investigation.
+26—A guard at the Glynn County Detention Center allegedly assaulted and injured an inmate earlier this month, according to the findings of the Georgia Bureau of Investigation.

 Hill allegedly assaulted a male inmate at the jail while on duty Oct.
 8, said Stacy Carson, agent in charge at the GBI's Kingsland office.
 Carson said the inmate required medical treatment as a result of the incident.